sdondley/Dist-Zilla-for-Beginners/intro.md

 `Dist::Zilla` does not eliminate the need to understand how build systems, tests, and other, more basic concepts and practices that are employed to create a distribution.
-Therefore, beginners who are completely new to perl distributions should probably avoid diving into `Dist::Zilla` without a solid understanding of what goes into the proper building of a perl module distribution.
+Therefore, beginners who are completely new to perl distributions should are often discouraged from diving into `Dist::Zilla` without a solid understanding of what goes into the proper building of a perl module distribution.

-And so this series of articles, designed for beginners new to the world of perl software distribution, will help introduce them to many of the tools that `Dist::Zilla` either incorporates directly or mimics using its various plugins to help illustrate what `Dist::Zilla` is doing under the hood to make its automated magic happen.
+Until now.

+We have created this ambitious series of tutorials to help developers new to the world of perl software distribution get a gentle introduction to both `Dist::Zilla` and good software distribution practices at the same time.
+In fact, we think `Dist::Zilla`, if properly introduced, can be a great tool for helping developers understand what it takes to release high quality software and how to use `Dist::Zilla` to help them get there.